cloudmesh-community/fa18-516-19/project-report/report.md

+:o: your report needs to be an academic report/paper and not an experience report

 Initially I worked on setting up the virtual environment and loading all the neccesary packages manually.
 I created a virtual environment with the following:
  - VirtualBox